What is Electronic Visit Verification (EVV)?

 October 17th, 2018 Update

 ODM announced training for Phase 2 providers will being on May 6th, 2019.
 Agencies will be able to sign up for training beginning in April 2019.
-Official go-live date is August 5th, 2019.
+Providers of Phase 2 services will need to start using EVV in August but claims will not be denied until a later date.